Chorus Director

 "...great vitality and energy...exuberant and glorious resonance..."

 The choir performs most regularly in the glorious 14th century St. Mary's Church, Haddington but also sings regularly in Edinburgh.
-Furthermore the choir has embarked on four tours to Europe, to the Rhine Valley, Florence and San Gimignano in Italy, Krakow and, most recently, Munich.
+Furthermore the choir has embarked on various tours to Europe, including the Rhine Valley and Italy, with a future concert tour to Spain planned in 2026.